AwasthiMaddy/DataScience/README.md

 # DataScience
-Some data science projects that I have worked on.
+Some data science projects & codes that I have worked on.